 Many people aim to start with saving 10% of everything they make.
 However, if you look at the data, the average America for example is saving less than 5%.

-As you make more money or if you see that you have money stockpiling in your checking account, consider saving a higher percentage of your earnings.
+As you make more money or if you see that you have money stockpiling in your checking account, consider increasing your savings rates and potentially start investing more of your income.

 Then with the money you are saving think about saving for a rainy day fund, a down payment for a home, and other big purchases that you might make one day such as paying for a wedding.